yiseul128/Meal-Suggestion-App/README.md

 ## How to Use the App
 When you run the app, it shows you three buttons to move to other windows.
-The back button on each window works the same.
+The Back button on each window works the same.
 It leads back to the main window.
+The Exit button on the main window is for terminating the app.

 ### ManageDishes Window
 - View: see the list of dishes in the database loaded on the data grid.